franciskaguongo/Generate-a-QR-code-in-Node.js/issue.md

 Some of the minimum requirements for this course are:

-- Basic understanding of HTML, CSS and web development
+- Basic understanding of HTML, CSS, and web development
 - Basic understanding of Node.js
 - An IDE installed on your machine, in our case we shall use Visual Studio Code
 - A stable internet connection